GaloisInc/ivorylang-org/pages/software/prerequisites.md

 [arm-gcc-embedded]: http://launchpad.net/gcc-arm-embedded

-## GCC Compiler
+## GCC Native Compiler

-To build applications which use the SMACCMPilot runtime monitoring system, such as the [runtime monitoring task][rv-app], you will need to build a plugin for the GCC cross compiler using a native GCC compiler.
+You need a native 32 bit GCC compiler of version 4.7.x, and the GCC plugin development headers, to build applications which use our experimental runtime verification (RTV) system.
+(The SMACCMPilot flight application does not use the runtime verification system, so you may be able to regard this step as optional.)

+If you don't wish to use the runtime verification system, you can ignore building the runtime verificaiton modules by running `make RTV=0` in `smaccmpilot-build`, and disable building any apps that depend on RTV by out the `CONFIG_BUILD_RTV` declaration in `smaccmpilot-stm32f4/Config.mk`.

+The smaccmpilot-build makefile will use your native compiler to build a plugin to be used by the gcc-arm-embedded cross compiler.
+Because the GCC plugin API has changed several times in recent GCC releases, a GCC from the 4.7 series is required.
+GCC 4.6 and 4.8 will not work.
+Additionally, because the gcc-arm-embedded toolchain is built as 32-bit binaries, you will need a 32 bit GCC to build a compatible plugin.

+Your Linux package manager may package the GCC plugin development headers separately from the gcc compiler.
+Fedora users will want to install the `gcc-plugin-devel{.i686}` package; Ubuntu users will want to install `gcc-4.7-plugin-dev`.

 See the [runtime verification README][rv-readme] for more details.
-Note that how you invoke the makefile depends on whether your native GCC compiler is 32-bit or 64-bit.

 [rv-app]: http://github.com/GaloisInc/smaccmpilot-stm32f4/tree/master/apps/sample-rtv-task
 [rv-readme]: http://github.com/GaloisInc/ivory-rtverification/blob/master/README.md

 ## The GHC Haskell Compiler